8LWXpg/ptr/README.md

 ## Limitations

+If you have any suggestions for these limitations, feel free to open an issue.

 - This tool only supports plugins hosted on GitHub.
 - The plugin release must be a zip file with either `x64` or `arm64` in the file name.
 - The zip structure must be like this: